ddaniel2137/compartmental_modelling/epidemics_mds/2 Simple compartmental models.md

 Reading corner plots is nontrivial and requires some experience, but it is a helpful tool to understand how the parameters were estimated and what the effect of an error into a particular direction would be on the other parameters.

-A notebook implementing the contents of this Computational Note is available on the book's companion Github repository in the folder / ch02/mu1 tiparameter.
+A notebook implementing the contents of this Computational Note is available on the book's companion Github repository in the folder /ch02/multiparameter.

 ![](https://cdn.mathpix.com/cropped/2024_06_11_fe9fdebf2e9671e7e798g-73.jpg?height=1189&width=1185&top_left_y=232&top_left_x=172)